Closing the Clarity Gap at Work

 Most organizations already offer mental health and wellbeing support.

-The Workplace Mental Health Resource Navigation Playbook is designed to address this gap.
-It provides a structured, ethical framework for using AI as a navigation and signposting layer over existing workplace mental health resources — not as a provider of care.
+It provides a structured, governance-first framework for guiding employees toward appropriate support using AI responsibly as a navigation and signposting layer over existing resources, not as a provider of care.

 Why Access, Not Availability, Is the Real Challenge